Anthropology

 Grading Mode: Standard Letter

-The forensic anthropology course is designed to introduce students to the scientific concepts and methods employed in this medicolegal field.
+The forensic anthropology course is designed to introduce students to the scientific concepts and methods employed in this medicolegal field, and to use scientific methodology to investigate topics related to forensic analysis.
 The course will cover topics including the history of forensic anthropology, basic human osteology, skeletal and dental anatomy, basics of identification and biological profiling from skeletal remains including estimation of sex, age, ancestry and stature, death analysis, trauma and pathological analysis, post-mortem analysis, recovery techniques and crime scene management.
 Students will also learn about the ethical and legal responsibilities of forensic anthropologists.

 Catalog Program Pages Referencing ANTH A188